dapak2002/programming-languages-2022/lecture-by-lecture.md

 - L 13.2: Continuing from the memory model.
 [How to debug a LamFun function](https://github.com/alexhkurz/programming-languages-2022/blob/main/Lab2-Lambda-Calculus/LambdaFun/test/inbetween_exercises.lc).

+- L 14.1 and 14.2: Working on the assignment.
+[Feedback for Homework](feedback-hw.md).

 <!-- L 12.1: The [memory model](memory-model.md) of LambdaFun, version LamMem.-->